datomusic/duo-imxrt/Readme.md

 If you get an error along the lines of `Cannot find source file: /duo-imxrt/brains2/libraries/tinyusb/src/class/cdc/cdc_device.c` make sure all submodules are downloaded.
 You can make sure all submodules are fetched by running `git submodule update --init --recursive`

-If the build is successful you can upload it by running `../script/load.sh duo`
+If the build is successful you can upload it by running `../script/send_firmware.sh duo`.
+You will need all correct python libraries as well so make sure you followed the instruction at "Updating the firmware" to install them.

 ## DUO Brains revisions
 The main pcb of the Dato DUO is dubbed Brains.
 Up until mid 2022 the Brains 1 were based on the NXP K20DX256 microcontroller.
 Due to ongoing problems with availability of that chip family later Brains 2 are based on NXP iMX RT1010